PlanterApp/planter_blog/content/posts/tea-garden/index.md

 * Lavender

   * Flowers or leaves, calming
+  * A sweet flavor that isn't too floral, it goes well with other herbs or even black tea.
+  * Dry blossoms are a bit stronger than fresh, so keep that in mind when making your tea
+  * English Lavender has compact flower heads, so may be a good choice for tea!
 * Bee Balm

-  * Flowers or leaves
+  * Dried or fresh, petals or leaves
+  * A little goes a long way with this plant.
+It's got a strong mint flavor with some citrus note
 * Chamomile

   * Buds, relaxing and stomach settler
+  * Can be dried, or fresh for a fruitier tea.
+  * Chamomile can hold its own in tea without accompaniment or to support other herbs.
 * Basil

-  * Flowers or leaves
+  * Dried Flowers or leaves
+  * Great with mint, or lemon/lemon flavored herbs
+  * soothing
 * Catnip

-  * Leaves or flowers, calming
+  * Dried leaves or flowers, calming
+  * Your cats may go crazy over this plant, but for people, catnip can make a calming and mild mint tea that can help with headaches.
 * Nasturium

+  * Dried flowers
-  * Flowers
+  * Slightly peppery flavor
 * Lemon Balm

-  * leaves, calming
+  * Dried leaves, bright citrus flavor
+  * It's a refreshing way to relieve insomnia and anxiety.
 * Lemon Verbena

-  * Leaves
+  * Dried leaves, lemony flavor, good for digeston
 * Mint

-  * Use the leaves, digestive and calming
+  * Use the dried leaves, digestive and calming.
+Pairs well with other herbs like lavender
+  * So many varieties of mint- each with slightly different flavors.
+Try out Chocolate Mint, or Apple, or tried-and-true Peppermint!
+  *
 * Lemongrass

-  * Stalk, digestive and calming
+  * Stalks, digestive and calming
+  * Can be dried, or used fresh
   * Careful when harvesting, the stalks can be sharp!
+  * Intense lemon flavor, use sparingly; could go well with black tea over ice!
 * Sage

   * Leaves
+  *
 * Stevia

-  * Leaves
+  * Dried leaves
+  * It's very sweet, so use very sparingly!
+Treat it like sugar (because frankly, it is).
+  * Try it with with mint, lemon balm, and sage!
 * Thyme

-  * Leaves
+  * Dried Leaves (remove the stems!)
+  * Slightly savory and great for a cough.
+Goes well by itself or with a citrusy herb
 * Rosemary

-  * Leaves
+  * Dried leaves
+  * Slight pine taste with some citrus, an invigorating tea with interesting flavor